billtsay/python_projects/wikigame/readme.txt

   5. Wiki articles match should consider English language such as 'This is a book' matches '   this    is   a  BOOK' since we are comparing wiki page titles. wikipath.title_match does that.
   6. Find the shortest path and print it out.
 Any shortest path, so every time may get a different result if the path length is the same.

+Updated Approaches:
+  7. The wikigame.faster_game.py does the links comparison before loading more.
+Unlike the wikigame.wikipath.py that loads all children links before doing comparison.

 Run from console:
   ~/python_projects$ export PYTHONPATH=.:$PYTHONPATH